Form 8.3 - Maitland Institutional Services Limited: Stock Spirits Group plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 10p Sale 1,000,000 GBP3.74
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 10p Sale 3,269,500 GBP3.76

 (b) Cash-settled derivative transactions